zhuminjie/OpenSeesPyDoc/nonlinearTruss.rst

 #.
 Make sure the `numpy`_ and `matplotlib`_ packages are installed in your Python distribution.

 #.
-Run the source code in your favorate Python program and should see
+Run the source code in your favorite Python program and should see

 .. image:: _static/nonlinearTruss.png